By Jeffrey the Barak.

 As above with a barely damp towel application.

 Sadly this still results in haze, and unlike melamine pads, stubborn dirt does not always get dislodged.
 After a few panes, the towel will deposit as much mess as it removes, and the glass will dry hazy.

-I have tried other methods, too ridiculous to share here, but the bottom line is, the ethyl spray and microfiber towel, or the waterless car wash and a microfiber towel, are each the dream pairing for this potentially miserable job.
+I have tried other methods, too ridiculous to share here, but the bottom line is, the ethyl spray and microfiber towel has a slight edge over the other methods for this potentially miserable job.

 Jeffrey the Barak is a professional idiot who wasted a thousand hours failing to clean jalousies before ethyl alcohol arrived to save the day.